By learning why she was overeating Robyn lost 65 pounds

 Eight months later, I was 65 pounds lighter.
 I am content eating pleasurably and healthfully and just feel so much better.
 I now have the energy to exercise again and enjoy it.
 Not only do I feel better, but my hair, skin and nails are in the best shape ever.

 Greg, my husband, changed his diet too.
 At first he was just eating this way to support me, and thought it may help his cholesterol.
-Then, within four months, he lost 40 pounds, his eyesight improved so his eyeglass prescription needed to be adjusted, and he no longer needed Lipitor to lower his cholesterol.
-He had been taking it for the past two and a half years when his levels were over 300.
-His doctor said to keep doing whatever he was doing because his cholesterol was lower now than it was on Lipitor!
+Within four months, he lost 40 pounds, his eyesight improved so his eyeglass prescription needed to be adjusted, and he no longer needed Lipitor to lower his cholesterol.
 My mom also dropped 20 pounds and is no longer taking her cholesterol lowering medication, hormone replacement or anti-depressants.
-Not to be left out, my father also lost weight eating this way and no longer has his "spare tire" around his middle.
-Our kids have always been slim, but now see the importance of fueling the body with nutrients and understand the reasons we Eat to Live.
+My father also lost weight eating this way and no longer has his "spare tire" around his middle.
+Our kids have always been slim, but now see the importance of fueling the body with nutrients and understand the reasons we Eat To Live.